swetha-sundar/ai-samples/rag/azure-ai-foundry/readme.md

 1. In Azure portal, create a new `Azure AI Search` resource, in the same resource group as the AI Foundry resource.
 1. In VSCode, go to *rag/azure-ai-foundry* and ensure you copy `.env.template` to a new `.env` file.
-1. Populate the `AIPROJECT_CONNECTION_STRING` - You can fetch this from Project Overview page in AI Foundry Portal: *Get API endpoints and keys*.
+1. Populate the `AIPROJECT_CONNECTION_STRING` - You can fetch this from Project Overview page in AI Foundry Portal.
 1. Create a virtual environment by running the following commands in VSCode terminal:

    ```bash